sonamenil/Vectorier-Editor-Vector2/README.md

 * Write the room filename to replace in script manager

 Fun fact: you can just hit restart when youre in your level after you build, so you dont have to restart your game.

+# Warning about textures
+Please take them from the textures folder on resources, you can later add z2 textures

 # Tutorials